With Treatment

 Services provided:

-No Longer Bound is an inpatient heroin rehab center in Cumming, Georgia, 30041 zip code.
+No Longer Bound is an inpatient heroin rehab in Cumming, GA, 30041 zip code.

 Address: 2725 Pine Grove Road, Cumming, GA 30041 in Forsyth County